How Much Does it Cost to Regrout Shower Tile?

 - Inspect for loose tiles and fix if necessary

 Any homeowner with minimal DIY experience and 1-2 days to spare can regrout their shower tile.
 It’s not a complicated process, but one that that requires a good amount of time and elbow grease.
 While most homeowners opt to hire the pros, others look forward to the DIY challenge.

 The basic materials needed for grouting include grout and caulk.
 However, a number of tools are also needed to regrout a shower correctly.
 Below is a full list of the tools that most professionals use when they regrout a shower:

-- Utility knife to remove existing grout
+- Utility knife or grout remover to remove existing grout

 - Dust mask to avoid inhaling mold and other dust while removing existing grout